interactive-data-language/vscode-idl/extension/docs/problem-codes/disabling_with_comments.md

 There are many unique situations, with any language, where line-by-line or by-file customizations are needed.

+This API works for IDL Notebooks and PRO code.
+The main difference is that, for IDL Notebooks, there's no way to turn comments off for the entire notebook.
+If you think this could be a useful feature, then feel free to make a feature request on GitHub and we can take a look.

-## Disabling for a File
+## Disabling for a File or Notebook Cell

 ::: tip Best Practice
-Either create a standalone comment block or comment at the top of your file when disabling problems for an entire file.
+Either create a standalone comment block or comment at the top of your file or notebook cell when disabling problems for an entire file.
 :::

 To disable reporting any problem for an entire file, add the following to the top of your file (as a standalone comment, or in a comment block).